LokoEpiphane/LokoEpiphane.github.io/index.md

 - **Nonlinear Time-Delay Systems**: Investigating the behavior and control of systems with inherent delays.
 - **Partial Differential Equations (PDEs)**: Studying control strategies for systems governed by PDEs.
-- **Lyapunov Methods**: Applying Lyapunov-based techniques for analyzing system stability.
-- **Halanay and Razumikhin Approaches**: Using these methods to study delay differential systems.
 - **Input-to-State Stability (ISS)**: Examining the robustness of nonlinear systems under external disturbances.
-- **Asymptotic and Exponential Stability**: Exploring stability conditions to ensure long-term system performance.
-- **Fredholm Backstepping**: Implementing this method for rapid stabilization of systems, particularly those modeled by PDEs.
+- **Backstepping method**: Implementing F-equivalence for rapid stabilization of systems, particularly those modeled by PDEs.

 ---